 Different Levels of Abilities

 What modern science calls “energy” is the ability to do work or bring about changes.
-When this change is devoid of meanings, it simply reduces to motion, and we cannot distinguish between various kinds of abilities.
-However, when energy is given meanings, then it represents abilities that can cause different kinds of actions.
+When this change is devoid of meaning, it simply reduces to motion, and we cannot distinguish between various kinds of abilities.
+However, when energy is given meaning, then it represents abilities that can cause different kinds of actions.
 There is, hence, not one monolithic “energy”.
 There are instead innumerable kinds of abilities that can cause different kinds of changes.
 In essence, energy has many forms.

 These forms are organized hierarchically into chakra or lotus which is a metaphor for space, such that each spoke in the wheel or each petal in a lotus represents a unique type or dimension.